Prospects of discovering sub-solar primordial black holes using the stochastic gravitational wave background from third-generation detectors: Introduction

-The existence of PBHs can shed light on the physics of the early Universe and can also provide a candidate for the dark matter which makes up about $23\%$ of the mass-energy budget of the Universe \cite{Spergel:2003cb, 2011ApJS..192...18K, Ade:2013zuv, Anderson:2013zyy, Cuesta:2015mqa, Ade:2015xua, Aghanim:2018eyx, Alam:2016hwk}.
+The existence of PBHs can shed light on the physics of the early Universe and can also provide a candidate for the dark matter which makes up about $23\%$ of the mass-energy budget of the Universe \citep{Spergel:2003cb, 2011ApJS..192...18K, Ade:2013zuv, Anderson:2013zyy, Cuesta:2015mqa, Ade:2015xua, Aghanim:2018eyx, Alam:2016hwk}.
 However, to discover PBHs and identify them as the dark matter candidates, we need to understand the abundance of these sources and also distinguish them from compact objects of astrophysical origin.
-Two key features which can be used to distinguish between astrophysical black holes (ABHs) from PBHs are the mass and redshift distributions.
-As ABHs cannot be smaller than $\sim 5 $ M$_\odot$ and would not form before the birth of stars, one would expect the mergers of compact objects of sub-solar up to a few solar masses to have a distribution that follows the cosmic star formation rate (SFR) history of the Universe \cite{Madau:2014bja} and will not have a peak in the merger rate at a redshift higher the SFR peak, around $z\sim 2$ according to current multi-frequency electromagnetic observations \cite{Madau:2014bja}.
+Two key features which can be used to distinguish between astrophysical black holes (ABHs) and PBHs are the mass and redshift distributions.
+As ABHs cannot be smaller than $\sim 2$ M$_\odot$ and would not form before the birth of stars, one would expect the mergers of compact objects of astrophysical origin to follow the cosmic star formation rate (SFR) history of the Universe \citep{Madau:2014bja} and will not have a peak in the merger rate at a redshift higher the SFR peak, around $z\sim 2$ according to current multi-frequency electromagnetic observations \citep{Madau:2014bja}.

 One of the promising windows for detecting such sub-solar BHs is using the gravitational wave signal emitted during their coalescence.
-From the ongoing network of gravitational wave detectors such as advanced LIGO \cite{TheLIGOScientific:2014jea} and Virgo \cite{TheVirgo:2014hva}, bounds on the local Universe BH merger rate have been obtained \cite{Abbott:2018oah, Authors:2019qbw}, and the possibility of sub-solar BHs constituting a significant fraction of dark matter remains a possibility \cite{Phukon:2021cus}.
-However, due to the weak strength of the gravitational wave signal from sub-solar masses, these sources can be detected as individual events with a matched filtering signal-to-noise ratio (SNR) above eight \cite{Sathyaprakash:1991mt, Balasubramanian:1995bm} with the current network of GW detectors, translating only to redshift $z<0.1$.
+From the ongoing network of gravitational wave detectors such as advanced LIGO \citep{TheLIGOScientific:2014jea} and Virgo \citep{TheVirgo:2014hva}, bounds on the local Universe BH merger rate have been obtained \citep{Abbott:2018oah, Authors:2019qbw}, and the possibility of sub-solar BHs constituting a significant fraction of dark matter remains a possibility \citep{Phukon:2021cus}.
+However, due to the weak strength of the gravitational wave signal from sub-solar masses, these sources can only be confidently detected (i.e., with a matched filtering \citep{Sathyaprakash:1991mt, Balasubramanian:1995bm} SNR above eight) as individual events at very low redshift with the current network of GW detectors, $z<0.1$.
 As a result, the redshift evolution of the mergers, which is one of the distinct features to identify PBHs as dark matter cannot be explored currently for sub-solar masses.